hongjarren/Hackathon-2-Text-based-game/README.md

 Boss Battle

-Players begin the boss battle after finishing each phase.
+Players begin the boss battle after finishing all phases.
 The player and the boss engage in turn-based combat during the boss battle.
 Players can conduct actions like slashing, pounding, stabbing, or employing special skills.
 They can also choose attack styles.
 The boss has a variety of skills to assault the player as well.
 The fight goes on until the boss or the player's health is completely depleted.
 Players have the opportunity to use their acquired gems to buy weapons and armour before the boss encounter to help them in battle.
 Difficulty Levels

 Three degrees of difficulty are available in the game: Easy, Medium, and Hard.
 The boss battle is more harder due to the difficulty setting's effect on the boss' health and dodge rate.
-At the beginning of the game, players can choose the desired level of difficulty..
+At the beginning of the game, players can choose the desired level of difficulty.

 4. Mechanics and Features

 Generating Random Damage